 To help you get started on your primary school hunt, we’ve rounded up our best primary schools from right across Melbourne, Victoria.

 Ultimate List of Primary Schools in Melbourne, Victoria

 Presbyterian Ladies' College - Primary School Melbourne, Victoria

 +61 3 9808 5812

 Girls are encouraged to develop respect and concern for others, leadership skills and self-discipline, and a sensitive, informed understanding of other cultures in a Christian environment.
 We are adamant that every opportunity should be explored for our students, that any goal is attainable, and that every girl has her own excellence waiting to be discovered.

 We are excited to work with your daughter to encourage, inspire, and support her as she prepares to take her place as a modern woman in tomorrow's world.

 +61 3 9904 6111

-The acclaim stems from our remarkable academic results achieved through the highly successful parallel education model, outstanding teachers, small class sizes and an unmatched level of individual attention – and over 125 years of history and achievement.
+Our remarkable academic results are the result of a highly successful parallel education model, outstanding teachers, small class sizes, and an unrivaled level of individual attention - as well as over 125 years of history and achievement.

-Haileybury was named Australian School of the Year at the 2018 Australian Education Awards and ranked by the Australian as the number one primary school for boys and girls in Victoria and the number two secondary school based on national academic testing results.
+Haileybury was named Australian School of the Year at the 2018 Australian Education Awards and was ranked as the number one primary school for boys and girls in Victoria and the number two secondary school in Victoria based on national academic testing results by the Australian.